bb-io/GoogleVertexAI/README.md

 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Fill in the JSON configuration string obtained in the previous step.
+5. Choose the necessary region.
-5. Click _Connect_.
+6. Click _Connect_.
-6. Confirm that the connection has appeared and the status is _Connected_.
+7. Confirm that the connection has appeared and the status is _Connected_.

 ![Connecting](image/README/connecting.png)